daneroo/snookr4gv2/README.md

 # Snookr for Groovy v2

+2015-11-13: Figured out how to re-install JDK6 on OSX
 2015-11-12: Dockerizing, and upgrading to OAuth.
 Need to add GET/PUT to Flickr.groovy.get|post, and update inject and sign methods.